Re:Zero: Light novels

 Following the web novel's publication, Media Factory acquired the series for print publication.
 The first light novel volume, with illustrations by Shin'ichirō Ōtsuka, was published on January 24, 2014, under their MF Bunko J imprint.
-As of September 2025, 42 volumes have been published, as well as six side story volumes and thirteen short story collections.
+As of September 2026, 46 volumes have been published, as well as six side story volumes and fourteen short story collections.
 Nagatsuki and Otsuka began publishing a series of short side-stories focusing on characters from the series in Monthly Comic Alive, starting with the character Elsa in August 2016.
 It was followed with one focused on Petra Leyte on November 26, 2016, and one featuring Ram and Rem on January 27, 2017.
 The light novels are published in English by Yen Press, who announced their acquisition of the license via Twitter on December 2, 2015.
 The publisher has also acquired the license to the Re:Zero EX side novels.